masont7/cse340-go-green/README.md

 GoGreen is an app that allows users to track their carbon emissions based on activities and purchases they make during a day.
 It also displays recycling centers and second hand store locations in the Seattle Area which can be used to dispose of goods in a more sustainable fashion.

 # Data Design & Data Flow
-There are two main parts of this app that store different data for the user: the activity log and the map.
+There are two main parts of this app that store different data for the user: the map and the activity log.
 We also use a custom data structure called an Emission Factor to send the user's data to the Climatiq API to calculate their carbon emissions.

 ## Displaying Recycling Centers to the User
 We have a custom database of recycling centers and second-hand stores that we use to show the user nearby locations where they can dispose of goods in a more sustainable fashion.
 Currently, only locations in Seattle are supported.